 The air felt cold and foreign to the man as he was lead down the ship’s ramp.
 It violated him, crawled along his skin in a way that made him feel sick.
 He was in shock, all the sensory input from the past few hours overwhelming him.
 Once at the bottom of the ramp, he was taken to one of the transports.

 Once the man and his escort was inside the transport, they flew quickly through the tightly packed buildings.
 The speed terrified the man.
 It seemed at any moment they would crash into another transport or the side of one of the towering buildings.
-He wished he was back to his planet, walking on the sandy beaches.
+He wished he was back on his planet, walking on the sandy beaches.
 Finally, the transport jolted to a halt in front of a towering structure.
-It was an ugly building, but at least it had some grass and trees around it.
+It was an ugly and unnatural, but at least it had some grass and trees around it.

 After he was taken out of the transport, the man was escorted through the building.
 His group was stopped many times to verify their credentials.
 After he was through all these stops, he was placed in a small room—Confinement once again—that had two chairs and a dim light hanging from one of the dank walls.
 In a way it reminded him of a cave, but without the snug feeling of comfort.